MarcDiethelm/xtc/Documentation.md

 You can enable **annotations** in the HTML output around modules in the config.
 The annotation displays the module name, the template file name, the filesystem path and repository URL to the module.

-the **indentation** of included modules can be controlled with the `indent` attribute using integer values.
+The **indentation** of included modules can be controlled with the `indent` attribute using integer values.
 Nested child modules are indented automatically.

 Using the `noWrapper=true` attribute on a module include will prevent creation of the wrapper element and module annotation.
 This is useful when creating markup-only modules in base layouts, e.g a HTML HEAD module including the doctype.
 You can